rust-lang/book/second-edition/nostarch/chapter13.md

 Listing 13-14: Using an iterator in a `for` loop

-In languages that don’t have iterators provided by their standard libraries, we would likely write this same functionality by starting a variable at index 0, using that variable to index into the vector to get a value, and incrementing the variable value in a loop until it gets to the total number of items in the vector.
+In languages that don’t have iterators provided by their standard libraries, you would likely write this same functionality by starting a variable at index 0, using that variable to index into the vector to get a value, and incrementing the variable value in a loop until it reached the total number of items in the vector.

-Iterators handle all that logic for us, cutting down on repetitive code we could potentially mess up.
-Iterators give us more flexibility to use the same logic with many different kinds of sequences, not just data structures we can index into, like vectors.
+Iterators handle all that logic for you, cutting down on repetitive code you could potentially mess up.
+Iterators give you more flexibility to use the same logic with many different kinds of sequences, not just data structures you can index into, like vectors.
 Let’s examine how iterators do that.

 ### The `Iterator` Trait and the `next` Method